mehtaharsh16/daniel.feldroy.com/posts/2008-03-django-at-pycon.md

 title: Django at Pycon
 ---

+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/03/django-at-pycon.html)*.

 Pycon 2008 was notable not just because it was my first Pycon, but because the scope of the Django presence.
 It was huge.
 There is some talk of a spin-off convention for the Django folks.
 Wow.<br /><br />Django is good stuff.
 Regardless of what naysayers say, they've been moving towards a more Pythonic and WSGI compliant way of doing things.
 Sure, it calls things in the MVC stack by funny names, but who really cares?
 At first I was apprehensive about Django templates, but while its very rich in what you can do with filters, you are really blocked from doing logic in views.
 I like the ongoing SQLAlchemy integration and the hesitancy to lock the core framework into a particular JavaScript library.<br /><br />More important is that the leadership seems on the ball.
 Sure, they invented a bunch of their stuff again, but thats the way things used to be.
 And they've been becoming more compliant ever since.<br /><br />I'm looking to doing some Django work.
 And I'm looking for how it will fit into the various other WSGI compliant frameworks in the days/months/years to come.

+---